kimjoar/nk-sandbox/README.md

 (Hm, need to think about extending "Kibana kit/api" vs actually extending core.
 What's the difference?
 Is only extending the kit/api needed?)

+(Crazy idea: Depending on how strictly we rely on Redux in core, middleware is _potentially_ a sensible extension point.
+HyperTerm does this, look at that for inspiration.)

 ### Example